Columbia ISA

 CANADA Silver Bullion

-The Royal Canadian Mint issues a silver bullion coin, the silver maple leaf, like the U.S. silver eagle only with some differences.
-The coin is one troy oz. of fine silver and comes in tubes of 25 coins.
+The Royal Canadian Mint issues a silver bullion coin, the silver maple leaf.
+In 1988, the Mint introduced a Silver Maple Leaf Series that would hold a $5 CAD legal tender and contain one troy ounce of .9999 silver.
+The coin comes in tubes of 25 coins.
 The Monster box of silver maple leafs is like the USA version only with 20 tubes in yellow instead of green.
 So you still get 500 coins (500 oz.)

 Canadian Monster Box of silver maple leafs